Electronic Logbook Compliance Deadline in Canada

 Canada ELD Mandate Deadline

-The clock is ticking on the full enforcement of the Canadian ELD compliance deadline.
-ELD implementation will provide significant benefits to the drivers and motor carriers, including improved safety, saving time, money, and more.
-Below is a guide on what Canada ELD mandate is and how it came to be.
-Additionally, it will show who it affects, who is exempt, and how it differs from the United States ELD mandate.
+The clock is ticking on the full enforcement of the Canadian ELD mandate enforcement.
+The implementation of electronic logbooks will provide significant benefits to the drivers and motor carriers, including improved safety, saving time, money, and more.
+Below is a guide on what the Canada ELD mandate is and how it came to be.
+Additionally, it will show who it affects, who is exempt, and how it differs from the United States elog legislation.

 On December 16, 2017, the Government of Canada made a publication in Canada Gazette part I: Volume 151, No. 50 on the intended amendments to the commercial vehicle drivers’ HOS regulations.

 On June 13, 2019, Transport Canada announced the final ruling for ELD use for bus operators and commercial trucks operating in Canada.
 The rules stated that the use of electronic logs is compulsory for all commercial motor vehicle drivers who are currently required to maintain paper logs.
-The electronic logbook device date was set to go into effect on June 12, 2021.
-However, a one-year period of progressive enforcement has been implemented, so no penalties will be applied until June 12, 2022.
+The electronic logbook device date was set to go into effect on June 12, 2021, but a one-year period of progressive enforcement has been implemented.
+Later, on March 7, 2022, the CCMTA announced a second delay so that no penalties will be applied until January 1, 2023.

 Originally, Transport Canada had included a 2-year grandfather period that allowed the ELD mandate deadline to extend so fleets who must comply could make the switch to e-logs.
 However, in the recently published regulations, the extension that was to be granted for the Canadian ELD mandate has been eliminated since carriers can achieve compliance by upgrading their existing electronic devices’ software instead of replacing the whole unit.
 The carriers owning ERDs should consult their current providers to confirm the upgrade requirements.
 In any case, this means there will be no extra time allotted, and all fleets must switch to using certified ELDs by the full enforcement date.